Coronavirus Outbreak Latest Information

 Danger

-Some hotel balconies can be damaged or have low railings or balusters that children can climb.
+Some hotel balconies can be damaged or have low railings that children can climb.

 Danger